 The 2010s - further market position expansion - Steady and healthy growth

 RHEINTACHO has withstood the 2008/2009 financial crisis relatively well and has been able to expand its strong market position without any major personnel or financial losses.
 The speed sensors for electric motor drives have been expanded by additional sensor families and experience steadily growing sales.
 In addition, new markets for the use of stroboscopes are being developed.
-With the development of a new stroboscope with an auto-sync laser function, RHEINTACHO has launched a product on the market that is unique to date and has been filed for a German patent.
+With the development of a new stroboscope with an auto-sync laser function, RHEINTACHO has launched a product on the market that is unique to date.

 In addition to the existing UK subsidiary (RHEINTACHO UK), RHEINTACHO is further expanding its international market position and opened a sales office in SuZhou, China in 2016.
 This site acts as a local sales and support center for original RHEINTACHO products and provides timely support to Chinese and Asian customers on technical and application-related issues.

 With the takeover of the French company ERGECA (RGK Video Systems) in April 2017, RHEINTACHO has set another important milestone.
 The newly acquired products, together with the know-how of the employees taken over, also now allow RHEINTACHO to offer the development, production and sale of camera-based inspection systems.

 Into the New Millennium with Optimism and Success